On complexity of restricted fragments of Decision DNNF: -OBDD: inefficiency in terms of incidence treewidth and separations

-In other words $M$ neatly crossing $\pi^*$ means that $M$ crosses $\pi^*$ with a witnessing prefix satisfying the constraint as in the definition.
 In the next statement, we demonstrate that if each linear order of $G$ is crossed by a large induced matching then every linear order of $G^*$ is \emph{neatly crossed} by a large induced matching.
 The statement is formulated in terms of parameter \textsc{lsim}-width defined earlier.

-\begin{lemma} Every linear order of $G^*$ is neatly crossed by an induced matching of size at least $lsimw(G)$ \end{lemma}
+\begin{lemma} Every linear order of $G^*$ is neatly crossed by an induced matching of size at least $lsimw(G)/2$ \end{lemma}

 \begin{proof} Let $\pi^*$ be a linear order of $V(G^*)$.
 Let $\pi$ be a linear order of $V(G)$ obtained from $\pi^*$ as follows.
 For each $v \in V(G)$, let $ind(v)=1$ if $v[1]$ appears in $\pi^*$ before $v[2]$ and $2$ otherwise.
 In $\pi$, $u$ is ordered before $v$ if and only if $u[ind(u)]$ is ordered before $v[ind(v)]$.